1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 y

-to the last question and your 2 disks will appear:
+to the last question and your 2 disks are displayed:

 2. Copy data from Google Drive to kDrive